paulschick/meteorite-tracker/notes/05_views_and_forward.md

 ## Notes for branch filteringTakeTwo

-Okay, this time I'm going to implement everything from the meteorite-list component and just see what happens
+Okay, this time I'm going to implement everything from the meteorite-list component and just see what happens.

+So, this isn't working either.
+It's actually working less than it was before.
+So, there's a few things that I noticed:

+- my ngFor looping through meteorites is in the selector within the meteorite-list template
+- his ngFor looping through sessions is on the sessions component itself

+From this, I can extrapolate that I may want to refactor the html templates.
+I'll have simply the mt-detail selector in the meteorite-list template.
+The meteorite-detail template will have the ngFor.
+This way, the meteorite-detail component will loop through the visibleMeteorites display.
+I wonder if the differences come from the fact that I have an Http request to an external API, and he is using hard-coded data.

+I am dealing with an observable, so technically, the ngOnChanges should work for each Observable as it comes in.
+It's supposed to handle one or more, now or in the future.